juokaz/sellerscout/_includes/features.markdown

                 <div class="full-api-access feature">
                     <h2>Full API access</h2>
                     If you have in-house developers they can integrate <em>SellerScout</em> to your internal systems or we can help you with that.
 Just mention the word API to them, and they will know what to do next.
-Absolutely all functionality and data is accessible programatically.
+Absolutely all functionality and data is accessible programmatically.
                 </div>

                 <div class="clearfix"></div>